-This is a deeply technical article, complete with snippets of code, machine learning, algorithms, and all that jazz.
-We’ll get to that in a minute, but first, let’s start with a bit of “lyrical” introduction.
+This is a deeply technical article, complete with code snippets, machine learning, algorithms, and all that jazz.
+We’ll get to that in a minute, but first, let’s start with a bit of a “lyrical” introduction.

 It all started with Norman Rockwell.
-I’m generally into painting and try to dabble a bit myself, but in my tastes, I am very conservative, even old school, you might say.
-Shortly before that day, a friend and I were reminiscing about famous American illustrators, and I became engrossed in a collection of Rockwell illustrations in the Saturday Evening Post magazine.
-They were extraordinarily vivid and dynamic, and they exuded that old, good America.
+I’m generally into painting and try to dabble a bit myself, but in my tastes, I am very conservative—even old school, you might say.
+Shortly before that day, a friend and I were reminiscing about famous American illustrators, and I became engrossed in a collection of Rockwell illustrations in The Saturday Evening Post.
+They were extraordinarily vivid and dynamic, and they exuded that good old America.

-While viewing his illustrations online offers one experience, possessing a magazine that features them is quite another.
+Viewing his illustrations online offers one experience; holding a magazine that features them is quite another.
 Beyond its cover, the magazine boasts over a hundred pages filled with an array of content, including fiction, news and current events, humor and satire, as well as editorials, opinion pieces, and reflective articles on history and nostalgia.

-And I decided to find a collection of magazines and browse through them myself.
+So I decided to find a collection of magazines and browse through them myself.
 Well, if this magazine was read by all of America, it must be in every major library, right?
-After several attempts, I realized that there was only one chance – to find it in the Library of Congress.
+After several attempts, I realized that there was only one option: to find it in the Library of Congress.

 Registering at the Library of Congress is relatively quick and straightforward, but obtaining the magazine archives took two days.
 On the first day, by the time I had registered, toured all the halls, and figured out where and how to search, it was already lunchtime.
 Then, after submitting my request and waiting for an hour and a half as they searched, they told me they hadn’t found anything, and by then, everything was closing.
 The next time, I arrived earlier, and although the search took a long time again, we finally received the long-awaited archives.

-I specifically chose issues from May 1945 to see the place that the war theme occupied in the press at the time.
+I specifically chose issues from May 1945 to see how much space the war theme occupied in the press at the time.
 The year 1950 was chosen more or less at random.

 There was no search through either the entire archive or a selected issue because all the pages were images.